zeromind-xyz/how-to-get-interviews/outreach/leverage-your-network.md

 3. Asks (usually for more introductions).
 4. Random cool things you came across (in postscript - after your signature).

-I'd recommend sticking to your update schedule consistently unless you absolutely have nothing to show for that 2 week period (which honestly should never be the case).
+Stick to your update schedule consistently unless you absolutely have nothing to show for that 2 week period (which honestly should never be the case).
 But if you have nothing to show, don't send an update.